-The pros of car subscription
+The pros of car subscription services

-The cons of car subscription
+The cons of car subscription services

 Most providers let you use your own insurance policy but it must be comprehensive and it will need to be approved by them.
 Also, if your provider has a fleet policy, you are not a named driver, so you won’t build up a no-claims bonus for any future insurance of your own.